 There are other types of pneumonia that don’t fall under the categories listed above.
 Regardless, it’s still important to be vigilant and consult a physician or health expert when you notice symptoms of these infections, since some diseases might lead to further harm:

-This disease is common among children below 2 years of age or adults 65 years old and above.
+Pneumococcal pneumonia — This is mainly caused by a bacteria called Streptococcus pneumoniae.
+This disease is common among children below 2 years of age and adults 65 years old and above.

+Legionella pneumonia — Also known as Legionnaires’ disease, this is caused by the Legionella bacterium strain.
 Patients affected by Legionella pneumonia inhale the bacteria.
-Older adults, smokers and immunocompromised people are most prone to this disease.36
+Older adults, smokers and immunocompromised individuals are most prone to this disease.37

+Bilateral pneumonia — This is caused by a bacterial, viral or fungal infection that affects both lungs.
 It’s also known as double pneumonia, and patients have difficulty breathing and show traces of fluids in the lungs.

 Eosinophilic pneumonia — Also known as acute eosinophilic pneumonia (AEP), this is a rare condition wherein eosinophils, a type of white blood cell that’s part of your immune system, greatly multiply and accumulate in your lungs.

-The cause of the disease is yet to be determined, although researchers are investigating the potential impacts of environmental and lifestyle choices toward the development of this type of pneumonia.38
+Eosinophils form in order to combat allergens, inflammation or infection.
+The cause of the disease is yet to be determined, although researchers are investigating the potential impacts of environmental and lifestyle choices toward the development of this type of pneumonia.39

 Interstitial pneumonia — Considered to be rare, this happens when there’s an inflammation or thickening of the lungs’ interstitium caused by bacteria, fungi or viruses.

-Since the interstitium’s main purpose is to deliver support to the alveoli (or air sacs) in your lungs, this disease may negatively impact proper function of the alveoli and potentially lead to lung tissue scarring, among other complications.44,45
+Since the interstitium’s main purpose is to deliver support to the alveoli (or air sacs) in your lungs, this disease may negatively impact proper function of the alveoli and potentially lead to lung tissue scarring, among other complications.45,46